pivotal/docs-tap/scc/default-supply-chains.md

               go test -v ./...
 ```

-4. Create a workload that matches has a label that matches the supply chain's selector
+4. Create a workload that matches the supply chain's selector by running:

 ```bash
 tanzu apps workload create hello-world \